seiya1223/techcasestudies/_drafts/2016-05-19-DevOps-template.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	Details on how the customer plans to proceed or what more they hope to accomplish.

 *If you’d really like to make your write-up pop, include a customer quote highlighting impact, benefits, general lessons, and/or opportunities.*

+## Source code ##
+This section should include links to the GitHub repo/s that include all of the source code for the project.

 ## Additional resources ##